Target5150/MoYu_Server_Stupid_Plugins/README.md

 # About
 Modified or custom **L4D2** plugins for MoYu L4D2 Server with custom features.

-Most plugins are NOT developed individually by us, credited to original authors.
+Most plugins are **NOT** developed individually by us, credited to original authors.

-Feel free to take any plugin here for any stuff, as long as you are following proper installation steps.
+Feel free to take any plugin here for any stuff.

-If you find a bug or something strange when using this project, any report is appreciated (Issues or Pull requests).
+If you find a bug or something strange when using this project, any report is appreciated (via **Issues** or **Pull requests**).

 # Requirement
 - **Sourcemod 1.10 (Since 6495)**